Co-creation of Sustainable Regional Innovation for Reducing Risk of High-impact Environmental Pollution

 Methodology and Research Process

-Our project members have been conducting transdisciplinary research and practice in collaboration with mining communities, local residents, key stakeholders of public and private organizations and associations such as senior officials and staff of local and central government, key persons of companies, researchers of local universities, members of NGO, NPO, and others.
+We have been conducting transdisciplinary research and practice in collaboration with mining communities, key stakeholders (SHs) of public and private organizations, and researchers of local universities, etc. (Figure 1).
 This work emphasizes:

-Case studies on reduction of Hg pollution using a future scenario of ASGM in Indonesia and Myanmar which includes:
+Case studies on reduction of Hg pollution using a future scenario of ASGM in Indonesia and Myanmar.
+Case studies include:

-2) studies of living conditions, cultures, history, and regional sociology;
+1) studies of living conditions, culture, and history;

-3) cultivation or organization of transdisciplinary communities of practice (TDCOPs) used by transdisciplinary boundary object (TBO);
+5) organization of transdisciplinary communities of practice (TDCOPs) using TBOs;

-6) evaluation of the progress of regional innovation through social and economic studies.
+8) evaluation of the progress of regional innovation (Figure 2).

-Study on interregional networks that aim to generate Hg-free societies in Indonesia and Myanmar.
+Study of interregional networks that aim to generate Hg-free societies in Indonesia and Myanmar

 Study of interregional networks will be conducted in three steps: